alvarowolfx/personal-site/content/articles/2021/2021-03-09_how-i-merged-migrated-my-personal-website-and-content-using-hugo/index.md

 #  - "https://dev.to/blablabla/blabla"
 ---

 2020 was not easy for anyone.
-And for me personally, I wasn't able to keep producing content to the community the way that I was used to do before.
+And for me person	ally, I wasn't able to keep producing content to the community the way that I was used to do before.
 Even some of my (usually) crazy IoT experiments that I build, ended up just catching dust on some Github repositories, with no article or more content about them.

 Even with 2020 being this crazy year, I ended up having a nice twist by the end of it, where I joined a early stage IoT startup in San Francisco called [golioth.io](https://golioth.io).
 And the way that me and the founder met each other was due to some of my experiments with IoT, this time one that involved Web Assembly and IoT.
 You can see the [project here](https://github.com/alvarowolfx/wasm-arduino-wifi) and some of the talks [here](/talks/2020/2020-10-28-making-it-easier-to-make-things-webassembly-and-the-internet-of-things/) and [here](/talks/2020/2020-07-16-webassembly-alem-de-web-casos-de-uso-em-iot/).